danchoi/poddb_client/README.markdown

     gem uninstall poddb

-and all traces of Poddb will removed, except the application-specific files it creates during execution.
-These files are created in a directory called `~/.poddb`.
+This will remove all traces of Poddb, except for the application-specific files it creates in a directory called `~/.poddb`.
+These you'll have to remove manually.

 ## How to use it

-Invoke `poddb` from command line interface, passing it flags and search terms.
-After you press `ENTER`, Poddb will send the query over the internet to the poddb server.
-The server will send back data, and poddb will launch Vim to let you navigate and interact with the results.
+You invoke `poddb` from command line interface, passing it flags and search terms.
+Poddb will send the query over the internet to the poddb server.
+(So you must be online to use Poddb, though once you've downloaded some podcast audio or video files you can play them entirely offline.)
+The server will send back data, and poddb will launch Vim to let you navigate and interact with the query results.

-The command line interface is as follows:
+Here is a synopsis of the command line interface.
+A more detailed guide follows.

     Usage: poddb [options] [query]